 KPIs Over ROI

-Another revelation from the research was that customers and designers are highly attuned to their programs’ specific KPIs.
-While “Return on Investment” did make it onto the list of Top Key Performance Indicators, it only ranked fourth, and was sandwiched between a number of more targeted metrics:
+Sure, “Return on Investment” did make it onto the list of Top Key Performance Indicators.
+However, it only ranked fourth, and was sandwiched between a number of more targeted metrics:

 - Revenue Growth (annual, quarterly, etc.)